tomhallmain/simple_image_compare/README.md

 Useful for detecting duplicates or finding associations between large unstructured sets of image files.
 File management controls are available after the image analysis has completed.

-Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or selecting setting a search file in the UI before running comparison.
+Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.

 ## Image Browser